irods/irods/manual.rst

 Configuration of GSI is out of scope for this document, but consists of the following three main steps:

 #.
 Install GSI (most easily done via package manager)
 #.
-Confirm the irods service account has a certificate in good standing (signed)
+Confirm the (default) irods service account has a certificate in good standing (signed)
 #.
 Confirm the local system account for client "newuser" account has a certificate in good standing (signed)

 iRODS Configuration